People might assume that a group of drunken young men wandering the city streets at 3AM is a recipe for trouble – but not these lads.

 After an evening of revelry in Boston, England, three friends were getting ready to chow down on some late night kebabs when they saw a mangled bike rack that was in need of repair.

-Since the young men were all avid bicyclists, they knew that the rack had been damaged by a car that had reversed into the metal several weeks previously.
+Since the young men were all avid bicyclists, they knew that the rack had been damaged by a car that had reversed into the metal bar several weeks previously.
 Even though the damage had already been reported to the city, it had not yet been repaired.

 So the party-goers took it upon themselves to try and fix it with their own bare hands.

 CCTV footage shows the young men collectively pulling on the rack with all their might.
-For 13 minutes, the fellas can be seen trying different angles and tactics to bend the bike rack back into shape.
+For 13 minutes, the friends can be seen trying different angles and tactics to bend the bike rack back into shape.

 Finally, with the help of two more young men, they manage to pull the metal bar back to its original place.

 Onlookers cheer as the men, who were all 24 and 23 years old, high-five and rejoice in their victory.
-The footage was later uploaded to the internet by the city and the five Good Samaritans were praised for their public service.
+The footage was later uploaded to the internet by the city and the five good Samaritans were praised for their public service.

 “The feedback we have had has been ridiculous.
 Random people have sent us messages saying well done.
 Its come as a bit of a shock,” one of the men told The Daily Mail in 2013.
 “We did it at the end of a night out, we had all probably had too much to drink and thought it would be a good idea and didn’t think anymore of it afterwards.